 The implication for monetary economists is, at a minimum, that the search for a workhorse quantitative model of the US economy continues.
 We would also argue that the ambiguity revealed in this paper regarding the power of monetary policy should serve as a warning to policymakers of the need to be humble in policymaking and to approach policy with a risk management approach, taking account of outcomes in which monetary policy proves to work more or less rapidly, or has more or less power, than anticipated.

 The scope of the paper is ambitious but limited even so.
 Among the omissions we highlight is nonlinear or path-dependent effects, necessitated by the fact that all our models are linear.
-Similarly, while we can investigate how the vintage of a model or the historical period that influenced a model’s construction, affects its properties, we cannot isolate time variation in the strength or speed of monetary policy.
+Similarly, while we can investigate how the vintage of a model—that is, the historical period that influenced the model’s construction—affects its properties, we cannot isolate time variation in the strength or speed of monetary policy.
 Lastly, while we study the effects of monetary policy shocks on the economy, the heterogeneity of models implies that cross-model comparisons of how monetary policy responds to non-monetary shocks is beyond the scope of this paper.
-That said, while the literature makes clear that the proportion of the variance in output that is explained by exogenous monetary policy shocks in the U.S. is limited, the power and speed of transmission of monetary policy shocks is material for a wider set of phenomena.
+That said, while the literature makes clear that exogenous monetary policy shocks explain only a limited proportion of the variance in output in the U.S., the power and speed of transmission of monetary policy shocks is material for a wider set of phenomena.

 The remainder of this paper is organized as follows: the next section provides a helicopter tour—brief and incomplete—of the evolution of thought regarding the macroeconomic features that influence the power and speed of monetary policy.
 That survey leads to the construction of our attributes data, covered in the third section, which also discusses our methodological approach.
 The results of our analysis are divided between sections 4 and 5.
 A sixth and final section offers some brief concluding remarks.
 Appendix A provides a list of the models used in this paper, while Appendix B contains supplementary tables and related information.